Loading...

 • Good development support

-Spring Boot is an open-source, Java framework that helps developers in creating independent and ready-to-use, production-grade Java applications and web services.
-It is apt for the large enterprise arena wherein it makes use of a microframework for creating microservices.
+Spring Boot is an open-source Java framework that helps developers create independent, ready-to-use, production-grade Java applications and web services.
+It is apt for the large enterprise arena, which uses a micro-framework to develop microservices.

-It needs minimum configuration to set up and hence is easy to learn and execute.
-There is no involvement of manual writing of boilerplate code or complicated XML configurations.
-It can seamlessly integrate with other products and offers a great connection with other databases.
+It needs minimum configuration and is easy to learn and execute.
+There is no involvement in the manual writing of boilerplate code or complicated XML configurations.
+It can seamlessly integrate with other products and offers a great connection with different databases.

 • Banner customization